-- 1. When individuals attempt to enter the court building, the bailiff or court clerk will ask the individuals if they are feeling feverish; have a cough, shortness of breath, or difficulty breathing; or have been in close contact with a person who is confirmed to have COVID-19.
+- 1. When individuals attempt to enter the courtroom, the bailiff or a court staff (at their discretion, ask the individuals if they are feeling feverish; have a cough, shortness of breath, or difficulty breathing; or have been in close contact with a person who is confirmed to have COVID-19.
 Individuals who indicate yes to any of these questions will be refused admittance to the court building. - 2.
-When individuals attempt to enter the court building, the bailiff or court clerk will use an infrared thermometer to determine the temperature of the individual.
-Individuals whose temperature equals or exceeds 99.6°F will be refused admittance to the court building. - 3.
+When individuals attempt to enter the courtroom, the bailiff or a court staff will use an infrared thermometer to determine the temperature of the individual.
+Individuals whose temperature equals or exceeds 100.0°F will be refused admittance to the court building. - 3.
 Inmates being transported from the jail to the court building will be screened for symptoms of COVID-19 and have their temperature taken prior to transport.
 Inmates with symptoms or a temperature equal to or above 99.6°F will not be transported to the court building. - 4.
 Staff who are screening individuals entering the court building will be provided personal protective equipment, including mask and gloves.